Bath Travel Information

 Bath Road Transport

 Bath has limited public road transport.
-National Express operates services to London.
+Megabus and National Express both operate services to London.
 For local bus users, First Bristol operates a near monopoly in the city.

 Bath is rightly proud of its position on the River Avon and both public and private pleasure boats use the water.
 From local tours along the River Avon to Bristol to canal trips to London, there is a lot on offer.